Quick Answer: Shotstack Pricing 2026

 Evaluating other video tools alongside VideoComposer?
 See how it compares to other popular platforms.

-No. Shotstack does not offer a permanent free tier.
-It provides a limited sandbox environment for testing, but production usage requires a paid plan starting at $49/month.
+Shotstack offers a developer sandbox and starter credits for testing, but not a permanent free tier for production use.
+Ongoing production usage runs on pay-as-you-go credits or a subscription starting at $39/month.
 VideoComposer offers a free tier with up to 5 jobs per day and no credit card required.

-VideoComposer serves both developers (REST API) and casual users (browser-based tools), with a free tier and credits-based pricing.
-Shotstack is an API-only platform targeted at enterprise developers with a minimum spend of $49/month.
-VideoComposer also never requires a minimum monthly commitment.
+VideoComposer serves both developers (REST API) and casual users (browser-based tools), with a free browser tier and credits-based pricing.
+Shotstack is an API-oriented platform targeted at developer and enterprise workflows, with pay-as-you-go credits and subscriptions available.

 Yes.
 VideoComposer provides browser-based tools for merging, trimming, converting, and watermarking videos — no coding required.
 Shotstack is API-only and requires code to use.
 VideoComposer also exposes a REST API for developers who want to automate video processing.

 Yes.
-For small projects, side projects, or developers who want to prototype without a minimum monthly spend, VideoComposer is a strong Shotstack alternative.
-The free tier covers up to 5 jobs per day, and paid plans are credits-based rather than subscription-locked.
+For small projects, side projects, or developers who want browser tools before committing to an API workflow, VideoComposer is a strong Shotstack alternative.
+The free tier covers up to 5 jobs per day, and paid monthly or yearly plans bundle credits for higher-volume API use.

 VideoComposer covers the core operations: merge, trim, add watermark, add subtitles, and convert formats.
 Shotstack specialises in template-driven rendering with broader timeline control.
 For most API use cases — merging clips, adding overlays, converting formats — VideoComposer is a capable and more affordable alternative.